Explore ways to increase the adoption of CTAT, a tutor-writing software, in higher education settings.

 The Cognitive Tutor Authoring Tools (CTAT) allow instructors to create intelligent tutors, which are powerful for their ability to provide contextual feedback as students work through problems.
 However, we found that potential users find the software difficult to understand, much less use.

-Faculty are busy...if they’re going to put in time to learn something, it better be worth it.
+Faculty are busy...if they’re going to put in time to learn new software, it better be worth it.

-Through competitive analysis and interviews with professors, we learned about the problem-writing process and some useful features of other educational technologies.
-By comparison, CTAT is an extremely powerful tool but faces 3 major barriers to adoption:
+Through competitive analysis and interviews, we learned about common useful features of educational technologies, and CTAT's competitive edge.
+However, CTAT is also more complicated and faces 3 major barriers to adoption:

-Though users showed better learning and understanding of CTAT in our testing, we were not able to track the effectiveness of our design on CTAT adoption over time.
+Though users showed better learning and understanding of CTAT in our quick A/B testing, we did not track the effectiveness of our design on CTAT adoption over time.
 Next steps might include: